December 2022: How to adjust your campaign while it’s running

 To sum it all up:

-• Stay curious about your campaign while it’s running; brainstorm adjustments you can make that could improve results.
+• Stay curious about your campaign while it’s running; brainstorm adjustments you can make that might improve results.

 • Make one round of changes per week so you can collect enough data for clear results.